 Toss out the low-carb diet and forget about gluten-free – feasting on carb-laden meals is a Tbilisi specialty and definitely one of the top things to do in Tbilisi.
 The fragrant, hunger-inducing scent of fresh baked bread flows from small bakery windows and wafts through the air, making it difficult to pass by the display cases filled with sweet and savory pastries.

-One bread-pocket pastry filled with either spiced meat, cheese or potato, is filling enough to serve as both breakfast and lunch – and each one costs less than a U.S. dollar.
+One bread-pocket pastry filled with either spiced meat, cheese or potato, is filling enough to serve as both breakfast and lunch – and each one costs about $1 USD.
 Even plain bread is tempting in Georgia – especially shotis puri.
-The boat-shaped loaf is cooked in a tandoor (clay pot) and cost about 20 cents USD, sold still piping-hot.
+The boat-shaped loaf is cooked in a tandoor (clay pot), costs about 20 cents and is sold still piping-hot and ready to eat.

 Khachapuri – also called Georgian Cheese Bread or Georgian Feast Bread – is the country’s national dish…and eating one should be on every traveler’s Tbilisi Things To Do list.
 The bread is baked with cheese and spices in the middle (similar to a pizza) and then topped with an egg and a few pats of butter.
 To eat it, tear the outer crust and dip it into the gooey cheese-egg center.